docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-your-own-tls-certificates.md

 with their old client certificate bundles.
 Ask your users to go to the UCP web UI and [get new client certificate bundles](../../user/access-ucp/cli-based-access.md).

-If you deployed Docker Trusted Registry, you'll also need to reconfigure it to trust the new UCP TLS certificates.
+If you deployed Docker Trusted Registry, you also need to reconfigure it to trust the new UCP TLS certificates.
 [Learn how to configure DTR](/datacenter/dtr/2.3/reference/cli/reconfigure.md).